 How do I get ready for this test?

 You don't need to prepare for this test.
-Let your healthcare provider know the date of your last menstrual period and be sure your provider knows about all medicines, vitamins, and supplements you are taking.
+Let your healthcare provider know the date of your last menstrual period.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need